Activities Funding Board (AFB)

 Student Video Network (SVN)

-Student Video Network (SVN) provides UH students the unique opportunity to develop television shows, commercials, and special features for the small screen, experiencing the entire process from inception to air.
-SVN runs CoogTV, which may be viewed from anywhere on the UH closed-circuit cable network (on campus) on Channel 6, with student shows on-demand at www.coogtv.com.
+Student Video Network (SVN) provides UH students the unique opportunity to develop movies, television shows, commercials, and special features for the small screen, experiencing the entire process from inception to air.
+SVN may be viewed from anywhere on the UH closed-circuit cable network (on campus) on channel 6.

 Compensated Student Leader Positions: President and Vice President